 Shared Session: work with Python and XOE together

-Session ID concepts
+Session ID concept

-Browser developer tools → Application → Cookies → JSESSIONID
+• In the browser: Developer Tools → Application → Cookies → JSESSIONID

 Scenario 1: XOE is running — Python joins the session